oddballteam/challenges/flutter_tech_interview/README.md

 ## Requirements

-This project is designed to test a canidates Flutter/Dart knowledge.
-The project is designed around the [Marvel Api](https://developer.marvel.com) and requires the public and private keys generated for the canidate to access the API.
+This project is designed to test a candidates Flutter/Dart knowledge.
+The project is designed around the [Marvel Api](https://developer.marvel.com) and requires the public and private keys generated for the candidate to access the API.

 The Marvel API requires a hash based on a time stamp, the public key, and the private key.
 Here is a quick way to set the parameters for that call: